 These work with their own app however you are able to change color, pair multiple lights together (up to 12 however the one wheel really only needs 2).
 Also, because they work on the S-lock mounts, it is easy to move these around to other PEV’s so long as they have the same mount.

 A cheaper option is a waterproof RGB LED strip from Amazon.
-These do not have the

 These lights are super thin at only 5mm.
 These do take AA however you are able to cut these to size.
 The battery box would need to be mounted along the fender however.